Code-Institute-Submissions/zeeshan-shah-pp2/README.md

 ## Testing

 Testing continued throughout the development of the site.
 During development I used Google developement tool to make sure everything was working properly and to help troubleshoot when things weren't working as expected.
-The console also played an important role in finding the errors in my JavaScript.
+I used console log for finding errors in my JavaScript code.
+I gave multiple values into the variables to confirm the output.
+I gave some invalid inputs to confirm if the application pop ups the alert message.

+There were an error shown by the wave contrast checker, however I didn't change it due to the design requirement and error was not a major one which didnt require a must change.

+I used Word and Grammarly for the spelling check.

 I ensure through chrome development tool that my website is responsive on a variety of different screen sizes and devices.